AdaCore/spark2014/docs/lrm/source/mapping-spec.rst

 |SPARK| does not have the inherit annotation and only enforces the
 restriction that a package can only initialize an object declared in its declarative region.
-Hence, in |SPARK| two package bodies that depend on each other's specification may be legal as is calling a user defined suprogram.
+Hence, in |SPARK| two package bodies that depend on each other's specification may be legal, as is calling a user defined suprogram.

 Instead of the restrictions of SPARK 2005 a set of rules is applied in
-|SPARK| which determines when a pargama Elaborate_Body, Elaborate_All
+|SPARK| which determines when a pragma Elaborate_Body, Elaborate_All
 or Elaborate is required for a package.
 These rules avoid elaboration order dependencies.